abdullahel11/CoffeeBusinessAnalysis/README.md

 ## Financial/Monetary Analysis
 The Financial Analysis section aimed to provide a comprehensive overview of the company's financial performance.
 The primary goals were to allow users to:

-Track Key Financial Metrics: View the company's profit, revenue, units sold, and profit margins for each year.
+- Track Key Financial Metrics: View the company's profit, revenue, units sold, and profit margins for each year.
-Analyse Trends Over Time: Examine financial trends by breaking down performance into quarterly insights, enabling a deeper understanding of seasonal variations and long-term patterns.
+- Analyse Trends Over Time: Examine financial trends by breaking down performance into quarterly insights, enabling a deeper   understanding of seasonal variations and long-term patterns.
-Interactive filters in the dashboard allowed users to select specific years or view aggregated results across all years.
-This section also incorporated key performance indicator (KPI) boxes for a quick overview, accompanied by detailed line charts that visualized quarterly trends in revenue and profit with clear distinctions for each year.
+- Interactive filters in the dashboard allowed users to select specific years or view aggregated results across all years.
+- This section also incorporated key performance indicator (KPI) boxes for a quick overview, accompanied by detailed line charts that visualized quarterly trends in revenue and profit with clear distinctions for each year.

 These insights helped to identify the company’s most and least profitable periods, supporting data-driven decision-making for financial planning and strategy.

-**SQL Query performed**:
+**SQL Querys performed**:

 ###  KPI Sections: